-The work of our regional partnerships is vast.
-Our East Midlands Waterway team are encouraging everyone to get up and out on to our canals and waterways this year.
-It’s all part of a project to support local community health and wellbeing.
+Our East Midlands team are encouraging everyone to get up and out on to our canals and waterways this year.
+It’s all part of how we're making sure life is better by water.

 Waterways can help improve mental wellbeing and happiness – 90% of users feel that waterways are good places to relax and de-stress.
 Waterways & Wellbeing: Building the Evidence Base

-Liz Fleuty, development and engagement manager for our East Midlands Waterway team explains: “Using our waterways provides an opportunity for exercise – for running, cycling, walking the dog or simply walking to work.
-In fact, our research shows that physical exercise is the top motivation among waterway visitors*.” *Source: Waterways & Wellbeing: Building the Evidence Base
+Liz Fleuty, development and engagement manager for our East Midlands team explains: “Using our towpaths and waterways provides an opportunity for exercise – for running, cycling, walking the dog or simply walking to work.
+In fact, our research shows that physical exercise is the top motivation among waterway visitors*.”

 Expanding on the work carried out in our Waterways & Wellbeing report, which found that: “Waterways can help improve mental wellbeing and happiness – 90% of users feel that waterways are good places to relax and de-stress.”

-Our Partnership here in the East Midlands has set up several projects designed to help local people make great use of the towpaths and waterways in our region.
+Our East Midlands team has set up several projects designed to help local people make great use of the towpaths and waterways across our region.

 If you prefer to paddle, canals are brilliant for beginners.
 Our canoeing and kayaking pages have some great information on getting started.
 In the East Midlands, we are working with British Canoeing to develop new canoe trails on our waterways.
 There are two trails on the Erewash Canal, and in Leicestershire the Soar Tour offers a range of routes for all levels.